 The course will start by explaining water activity in products, and how it relates to both the quality/preservation of the product and the efficiency of the drying process.
 We will then go on to the basics of drying theory and how this theory relates to practical application.
 Different types of drying systems will be explained.
 Principles of psychrometrics will be combined with heat & mass balance techniques to analyse and design drying processes, demonstrated using practical examples.

 On Day 2, more advanced drying concepts will be explained, using practical examples to demonstrate how drying curves can be modeled and predicted based on real data.
 Case studies will be presented to demonstrate application of the theory.
-Alternative drying technologies will also be discussed, with presentations from industry suppliers on freeze drying, and new technologies now available at FoodBowl – microwave vacuum drying and vacuum belt drying.
+Alternative drying technologies will also be discussed, including new technologies available at FoodBowl – microwave vacuum drying and vacuum belt drying.

 This course is about understanding the drying technologies used across the food and feed industries - and how we can use that understanding to improve current processes and products, or design/select new systems that are both effective and efficient.

 Wednesday & Thursday, 22 - 23 May 2019.

 28 Verissimo Drive